 (Corrects sales increase in third paragraph.)

-Take-Two Interactive Software Inc (TTWO)., publisher of the “Grand Theft Auto” video games, reported third-quarter results that beat analysts’ estimates on sales of its latest basketball title.
+Take-Two Interactive Software Inc (TTWO:US)., publisher of the “Grand Theft Auto” video games, reported third-quarter results that beat analysts’ estimates on sales of its latest basketball title.
 The shares rose.

 Take-Two, based in New York, reported net income of $71.4 million, or 66 cents a share, versus $14.1 million, or 16 cents, a year earlier, according to a statement today.
 Excluding some items, profit of 67 cents a share beat the 55-cent average estimate of 17 analysts.